cotedi-project/cotedi-project.github.io/docs/pages/privacy.md

 visitors from different countries per month.
 These reports do not include anything that can be linked to your visits to this web-site.

-### What we will not use your data for?
+## What we will not use your data for?

 - We do not generate personal profiles.
 - We do not use data for personalisation.

 ## GitHub and GitHub Pages

 This web-site relies on [GitHub.com](https://github.com){.external} and is hosted on [GitHub Pages](https://pages.github.com/){.external}.
-Therefore and for technical purposes, the content of this web-site might be hosted partly or fully on servers outside of the European Union.
-By accessing any content of this web-site some information about the requested content is generated on GitHub's servers, which is used by GitHub for maintaining the technical availability of this web-site.
+Therefore and for technical reasons outside of our control, the content of this web-site might be hosted partly or fully on servers outside of the European Union or Switzerland.
+By accessing any content of this web-site some information about the requested content is collected by GitHub's servers.
+GitHub uses this information for maintaining the technical availability of this web-site.

 For the underlying technical services for this web-site the [GitHub General Privacy Policy](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement){.external}